-Guys I’m so excited about these cookies!!
-I beg all of you!
-Try these super easy to make and SUPER healthy chickpea cookies!
+You must try these super easy to make and SUPER healthy chickpea cookies!
 YES!
 I said chickpea cookies!
-These delicious bites are vegan, gluten free, refined sugar free, and they can be made nut free (see below) and oil free!
+These delicious bites are vegan, gluten free, and refined sugar free, but darn are they delicious!
+They can also be made nut free and oil free!

 Just add ALL of the ingredients to your food processor and process until mostly smooth.
 No ingredient prep, just mix!!
 My favourite kind of recipe!
 These cookies practically make themselves. 😉